Transactions are not importing from a bank connection

 Your bank may have changed its security processes, blocking third parties like Plaid from accessing transactions.
 In instances like this, Plaid has to update its systems to comply with these new processes.

 MFA is a security measure that prompts you to verify your identity in addition to your username and password.
-For example, by entering verification code.
+For example, by entering a verification code.

 Your bank might notify you of changes to your account on their website.
 These notifications can block Plaid from importing your transactions.